AimaAlakhume/CareCoin/README.md

 CareCoin is an app that rounds up your daily transactions and donates them to health research and charities to create better healthcare in developing countries.

 ## Team Members
-Aima Alakhume
-Angela Qui
-Mario Manalu
-Nora Chamseddin
+Aima Alakhume, Angela Qui, Mario Manalu, Nora Chamseddin

 ## Inspiration
 Healthcare in the world's 125 developing countries is often poor or missing.
 And organizing fundraisers for these nonprofits can be expensive and time-consuming.
 This is where you can help!